Beast Mastery Hunter DPS Rotation, Cooldowns, and Abilities — Battle for Azeroth (BfA) 8.3

 Keeping Track of Frenzy

 The default UI does not offer a very good way of keeping track of the Frenzy buff on your pet, which is very important to the spec.
 To help with this, we recommend using this WeakAura to keep track of the buff.
 You can also use this WeakAura, which will pop up and tell you when to use Barbed Shot.
 Both of these require you to have the WeakAuras 2 Addon installed.
+For more addons, please refer to our addon page.

 Multiple Target Rotation for Beast Mastery Hunter

-When facing more than 1 target, you should generally follow the priority above, but with these changes at certain target counts:
+When facing more than 1 target, you should generally follow the priority above, but with these changes at certain target counts.

 When fighting 2 targets or above, you should try to keep up Beast Cleave with 100% uptime, ideally never letting it drop for any reason other than Essence and Trinket casts that take more than 3 seconds to perform.